-October of the 1st year:

-- The advisor of each student is chosen by the department.
-The student shall download, fill out, and submit the questionnaire on his/her interests and preferred approach by Wednesday, October 3, 2018. - The student choosing this option must complete 36 credits, including 8 credits of Seminars (Ia & Ib and IIa & IIb).
+- October of the 1st year: - The student choosing this option must complete 36 credits, including 8 credits of Seminars (la & lb and lla & llb).
 The student decides which courses to take according to the guidance of the advisor.
-The student must submit the course registration application form to the Graduate School Affairs Office, and register for Fall 2016 courses using the Educational Affairs Information System during the Friday, October 5 to Friday, October 19, 2018 period. - Students must consult their advisors and elect the QE option by Friday, October 19, 2018. - February of the 2nd year:
+The student must submit the course registration application form to the Graduate School Affairs Office, and register for Fall 2016 courses using the Educational Affairs Information System during the Monday, October 7 to Friday, October 18, 2019 period. - Students must consult their advisors and elect the QE option by Friday, October 18, 2019. - February of the 2nd year: